Ensure success with colonoscopy prep

 If you really want to know what’s going on inside your colon, don’t show-up for a colonoscopy without a clean colon.

-Another great benefit to having a clean colon is that your doctor can spend more time carefully examining your colon instead of trying to wash away any stool that’s left.
+Another great benefit to having a clean colon is that your doctor can spend more time carefully examining your colon instead of trying to wash away any waste that’s left.
 And, that means you won’t have to come in for a repeat exam.

 Steps to a successful prep